MitocGroup/deep-microservices-skeleton/docs/testing.md

 - [x] `bootstrap.spec.js` - no need to add unit tests (LoC - 100 %)
 - [x] `functional.spec.js` - used by Devs or QAs as black box testing

-> Takes input payload from test-asserts folder (file name convention: *.payload.json) , executes `run lambda` and checks if lambda result equals to expected result (file name convention: *.result.json)
+> Takes input payload from test-asserts folder (file name convention: `*.payload.json`) , executes `deepify run lambda` and checks if lambda result equals to expected result (file name convention: `*.result.json`)

 Q1.
 How to ignore some keys/nested key?

 A1.
-In *.result.json you can specify output result keys to ignore.
+In `*.result.json` you can specify output result keys to ignore.

 For example: